RafqaHaddad1/DesignPatterns/README.md

 2. **When to Use the Template Method Pattern**:
    - When you want clients to extend specific steps of an algorithm without altering the entire structure.
    - When you have several classes with nearly identical algorithms, differing only in minor details.

 Remember, the Template Method pattern promotes code reuse, consistency, and flexibility. 😊

 ---------------------------------------
 ### J. Visitor

 ---------------------------------------
-Certainly!

 The **Visitor pattern** is a design pattern used when you need to perform an operation on a group of similar objects.
 Let's explore its key aspects:

 1. **Purpose and Example**:
    - The Visitor pattern allows you to define an external visitor class that performs specific operations on elements of a complex structure (such as a hierarchy of shapes).